Attempts to build a canal across Nicaragua: Lobbying efforts against the Nicaragua Canal

 Before Corea completed a draft of the Nicaragua proposal, Congress was considering the Spooner Act to authorize the Panama Canal.
 In addition to the promise of earlier completion of the Panama Canal, opponents of the Nicaraguan canal cited the risk of volcanic activity at the Momotombo volcano.
-They favored construction of a canal through the Isthmus of Panama.
+They favored the construction of a canal through the Isthmus of Panama.

 In 1898, the chief of the French Canal Syndicate (a group that owned large swathes of land across Panama), Philippe Bunau Varilla, hired William Nelson Cromwell to lobby the United States Congress for the Panama Canal.
 In 1902, taking advantage of a year with increased volcanic activity in the Caribbean Sea, Cromwell planted a story in The New York Sun reporting that the Momotombo volcano had erupted and caused a series of seismic shocks.
-This caused concern about its possible effects on a Nicaraguan canal.
+This caused significant concern about its possible effects on a Nicaraguan canal.

 Cromwell arranged for leaflets with stamps featuring Momotombo to be sent to every Senator as "proof" of the volcanic activity in Nicaragua.
 An eruption in May 1902 on the island of Martinique resulted in 30,000 human fatalities.
 This catastrophe persuaded most of the United States Congress to vote in favor of constructing the canal in Panama, leaving only eight votes in favor of Nicaragua.
 The decision to build the Panama Canal passed by four votes.
 Cromwell was paid US$800,000 for his lobbying efforts.

-Nicaraguan president Zelaya later tried to arrange for Germany and Japan to finance the building of a canal that would traverse Zelaya Department in Nicaragua.
+Nicaraguan president Zelaya later tried to arrange for Germany and Japan to finance the building of a canal that would traverse the Zelaya Department in Nicaragua.
 Having settled on the Panama route, the United States opposed this proposal.